-The average cost of full coverage car insurance in Greeley is $1,678 a year, slightly under the Colorado state average of $1,751.
+The average cost of full coverage car insurance in Greeley is $1,787 a year, which is $65 less than the state average in Colorado of $1,852.
 But what you pay for car insurance can change based on individual factors, like your age, credit score and driving history.

 The best way to ensure you’re getting a good deal on your car insurance is to compare rates from multiple companies before you buy.
 Policygenius can help you see quotes and choose the best coverage for you.